 - a) BTPs also have the possibility to apply for international protection at any time.
-During their appointment at the Directorate of Immigration for submitting their application for international protection, they are informed of the consequences of their application, i.e. they lose the rights attached to the temporary protection scheme in Luxembourg. - b) If they have not (yet) been registered as a beneficiary temporary protection, the person follows the procedure applicable to any request for international protection.

-Has your Member State encountered any challenges\ with persons claiming to be fleeing the war in Ukraine who do not fall under the scope of temporary protection established by the Council Implementing Decision?
+During their appointment at the Directorate of Immigration for submitting their application for international protection, they are informed of the consequences of their application, i.e. they lose the rights attached to the temporary protection scheme in Luxembourg. - b) If they have not (yet) been registered as a beneficiary temporary protection, the person follows the procedure applicable to any request for international protection. - 1.5 Challenges encountered by Luxembourg with persons claiming to be fleeing the war in Ukraine who do not fall under the scope of temporary protection established by the Council Implementing Decision Luxembourg was faced with a certain number of profiles who did not meet the criteria established by the Council.
+In some cases, Luxembourg has also extended the eligibility criteria.
+12 For example, in the case of Ukrainian nationals who were outside of Ukraine before 24 February 2022, the Luxembourgish authorities extended the application of temporary protection to people who have left Ukraine as earlier as December 2021 when tensions began to escalate or Ukrainians 11 Amended Law of 18 December 2015 on international protection and temporary protection (Asylum Law).
+URL: https://legilux.public.lu/eli/etat/leg/loi/2015/12/18/n15/jo 12 Information obtained from the Directorate of Immigration, 16 August 2023.